gbrlbrbs/omni_manager/README.md

-# omni_manager
+# OmniManager

-A new Flutter project.
+A Flutter web application for people analytics.

 ## Getting Started